 Vacuum sealers work by sucking the air out from the space around your food inside a bag or canister and then sealing those containers to prevent air from leaking back inside to spoil your food.
-Besides extending shelf life and allowing you to buy food in bulk, vacuum sealers are also useful for sous vide cooking, preserving fish after a fishing trip, and even keeping valuable metals protected from air exposure.
+Besides extending shelf life and allowing you to buy food in bulk, vacuum sealers are also useful for sous vide cooking, preserving meat, and even keeping valuable metals protected from air exposure.

 Nesco VS-12 Deluxe Vacuum Sealer

 Excellent pulse control

 Easy to use

 The Nesco VS-12 Deluxe Vacuum Sealer is intuitive to use, features several settings to ensure the best results for a variety of foods, and its capabilities equaled or surpassed that of models double its price.
 There are sealing settings for dry foods (like cereal) and moist foods (like raw meat), as well as an option to create a double heat seal on any bag.
 A double vacuum pump extracts every last bit of air from your sealed package.
 Even with irregularly shaped items, we saw almost no air pockets or bubbles after sealing.